 Well, the economic objective situation will be very difficult.
 That seems everybody’s prediction.
-And I don’t think anybody does that.
-And the other thing is that it will be quite unpredictable, depending as it as it does on the development of the war in Ukraine, at least to an extent, European Union is taking steps for example, with the cap on the energy prices and other measures that might mitigate that, but the situation remains quite uncertain.
-About the relative inexperience and untested quality of brothers of Italy’s leading class or leadership, or government personnel, shall we say?
-That is true.
-And my impression is that Maloney will, again in her effort to reassure markets and allies and do everybody else, basically, that her government is in basic continuity with what are the things that governments have done on the foreign policy field – I think she will appoint non-party people at key ministries.
+And I don’t think anybody doubts that.
+And the other thing is that it will be quite unpredictable, depending as it does on the development of the war in Ukraine, at least to an extent.
+The European Union is taking steps for example, with the cap on the energy prices and other measures that might mitigate that, but the situation remains quite uncertain.
+About the relative inexperience and untested quality of Brothers of Italy’s leadership –government personnel, shall we say– that is true.
+And my impression is that Meloni will, again in her effort to reassure markets and allies and show everybody else, basically, that her government is in basic continuity with the things that governments have done in the foreign policy field – I think she will appoint non-party people at key ministries.
 Or at least that’s a possibility, and I’m thinking specifically about the finance minister and the foreign minister.
-But certainly everybody will be watching from outside Italy, very, very closely, these two choices.
-I should say that Melania, and brothers of Italy, have made an effort to attract, let’s say, outside personalities, non party personalities that had a different that have a different political history, then the typical leader or sub leader, or character of brothers of Italy.
-One of them, for example, is the old foreign minister of the Monti government about 10 years ago, who is a career diplomat and now probably a retired diplomat.
-So people like that might be our choice for the foreign minister.
-Similarly, other figures on Similarly, other figures have been contacted and, you know, made candidates in the elections, and some of them have been elected to the Parliament, that would be again, if appointed to keep posts in her government would offer reassuring fees to outside observers.
+Certainly everybody will be watching from outside Italy, very, very closely, these two choices.
+I should say that Meloni, and Brothers of Italy, have made an effort to attract, let’s say, outside personalities, non party personalities that have a different political history than the typical leader or sub leader of Brothers of Italy.
+One of them, for example, is the old foreign minister of the Monti government of about 10 years ago, who is a career diplomat and now a retired diplomat.
+So, people like that might be her choice for the Foreign Ministry.
+Similarly, other similar figures have been contacted and made candidates in the elections, and some of them have been elected to the Parliament, who would again, if appointed to keep posts in her government offer reassurances to outside observers.

 Dominic Bowen 12:00

-Okay, well, that sounds like a positive a positive steps are works.
+Okay, well, that sounds like positive steps are at work.
 We’ll watch that.
 Watch that space closely.
-And Giovanni, you’re a professor of politics, you your work at the University of Oxford, you split your time when you travel globally.
+And Giovanni, you’re a professor of politics, you work at the University of Oxford, you split your time when you travel globally.
 When you look internationally, it’s a question we often ask our guests as, as we’re, as we’re wrapping up at the end of the conversation, what are the risks that concern you globally?
 One of the biggest things that keep you awake at night or that pop up at dinner parties when you’re discussing risks and challenges internationally?

 Giovanni Capoccia 12:30